KMarcjanowicz/UE5-final-year-team-project/README.md

 @ -1,24 +0,0 @@
 # UE5-final-year-team-project
-Final year team project for Team Project module during the third year at the university of HUddersfield.
+Final year team project for Team Project module during the third year at the university of Huddersfield.
+Cooking point-and-click adventure game made in Unreal Engine 5.
+C++ with blueprints.
+My role: Lead programmer responsible for the cooking mechanics and player interacvtion with the world.
+Later QA resposibiltities to deliver an amazing product.

 Click the image below to watch the trailer video!
 [![Watch the video](https://img.youtube.com/vi/ZUjtnqoPHxw/maxresdefault.jpg)](https://youtu.be/ZUjtnqoPHxw)